 The John L. Alford Case Library offers a large collection of case studies set mainly in the public sector in Australia, New Zealand and the Pacific.
 With nearly 200 cases from all levels of government, we are sure to have a case to suit your needs.

 There are several ways to search for case studies.
 Use our simple, online search facility to refine your search by teaching topic, concept, policy area or agency type.
 Alternatively, use a keyword search to find the subject you are seeking.
-The search will bring all materials associated with the topic, including teaching notes and supplementary class material, and will show the date of the latest published version.Once you have found a case – or cases – that suit your needs, you need to log in to download it.Our cases may be stand-alone single cases, single-part cases with a brief epilogue ('what happened next') or multi-part cases where each part can be used for a teaching session.
+The search will bring all materials associated with the topic, including teaching notes and supplementary class material, and will show the date of the latest published version.Our cases may be stand-alone single cases, single-part cases with a brief epilogue ('what happened next') or multi-part cases where each part can be used for a teaching session.
 More short-story cases, which can be read in class before discussion, are being developed.

-If you’d like to know more about our case library or would like assistance with a search, please get in touch.
+If you’d like to know more about our case library or have ideas for potential cases, please get in touch.